belachkar/add-cfg/README.md

 To use this tool you could:

-- Install it globally: `npm i -g addit`.
+- Install it globally: `npm i -g add-cfg`.
-- Or, execute the binary directly: `npx addit`.
+- Or, execute the binary directly: `npx add-cfg`.

 Then fellow the options.